 Coney Island / Sunlite Pool has opened for the summer.

 Hop in the car and enjoy a few flicks with an evening at one of the 4 Drive In Theaters Around Cincinnati.

-There are a few free, outdoor summer movies slated for 2020.
+There are some free, outdoor summer movies slated for 2023.
 We’ll continually update the list as summer movies get posted so check back often!